-What happens if I become pregnant, have a sex-change surgery or stop menstruating?
+What happens if I become pregnant, have a gender affirming surgery or stop menstruating?

-You can continue to participate in the study even if you become pregnant, have a sex-change surgery or stop menstruating.
+You can continue to participate in the study even if you become pregnant, have a gender affirming surgery or stop menstruating.

 What happens if I have health issues while participating in the study?

 Participation in this study is not a substitute for medical care or the medical advice you get from your doctor or other health care provider.
 You should continue to see your regular doctor and keep any scheduled physical exams, screening procedures, and medical appointments.
 Always seek professional medical advice whenever you need it.